hemanthcoolsite/web_scraping_pro/Readme.txt

-To run the efficiently follow the step to run programe at one complilation 1-Download the web_scrap_project.zip file and extract in desktop.
+To run program effectively.Follow the step to run programe at one complilation 1-Download the web_scrap_project.zip file and extract in desktop.
 2-Take .py or .ipynb file and open in python terminal.
 3-In terminal it will ask for chromedriver path that is present in the folder where you extracted  zip file.